Goulash Soup

 Drawbacks ⚠️

-- Contains saturated fats from butter or shortening in the crust.
+Contains saturated fat from butter or shortening in the crust.